rampatra/failsafe.js/README.md

 Demo & Usage
 ============

-For Demo or Usage of this plugin, please visit --> http://plugins.compzets.com/failsafe/
+For Demo or Usage of this plugin, please visit &rarr; http://plugins.compzets.com/failsafe/